FarzamMohammadi/learnaholic/Books/Computer Systems; A Programmer's Perspective/notes.md

   - For a long time, Buffer Overflow vulnerabilities accounted for the majority of security holes in network and internet servers.
     - Mainly because too few programmers understand the need to restrict the quantity and forms of data they accept from untrusted sources.
     - Secure programming starts by understanding the consequences of the way data and control information are stored on the program stack.

+# 1.4 Processors Read and Interpret Instructions Stored in Memory

+## Running the Hello Executable
+- Continuing with our hello file example, it's time to execute hello.
+- In Unix, we open an application program called "shell".
+- The shell then prompts for a command line.
+- To run hello, we type "./hello" and press Enter.
+- Then the following message is printed: Greetings, universe.
+  - Shell has built-in commands.
+  - When shell receives a command that starts with a word other than its built-in commands, it assumes the user is running an executable.
+  - After typing "./hello" and pressing Enter, the shell loads the file and runs it.
+  - It then waits for the program to terminate.
+- After the hello program runs and terminates, it then prompts the user for the next command line.

+## Hardware in Use
+- Some of the hardware in use during this process includes the following:
+  - Buses: They carry information back and forth between components.
+They typically transfer fixed-size chunks of bytes known as words.
+The number of bytes depends on the system.
+Most machines today are either 4 bytes, meaning 32-bits, or 8 bytes, meaning 64-bits.
+  - I/O Devices: Input/output (I/O) devices are the system’s connections to the external world, like a keyboard or a mouse.
+Each device is connected to the I/O bus by either a controller or an adapter.
+Regardless of the type, the purpose of both is to transfer information between the I/O bus and the device.
+    - Controllers are chipsets in the device itself or on the main printed circuit board, aka motherboard.
+    - Adapters are cards that plug into slots on the motherboard.
+  - Main Memory: A temporary storage device that holds both the program and the data it manipulates while the processor is executing the program.
+    - Physically, main memory consists of dynamic random-access memory, aka DRAM, chips.
+    - Logically, memory is organized as a linear array of bytes, each with its own unique address (array index) starting at 0.
+    - Each machine instruction that constitutes a program is made up of a variable number of bytes.
+      - Even for C alone, the size of data items can vary based on the machine.
+        - On an IA32 machine, for instance, data of type short requires two bytes, types int, float, and long four bytes, and type double eight bytes.
+  - Processor: The central processing unit, aka CPU, aka processor, is the engine that interprets (or executes) instructions in main memory.
+From the moment power is applied to the system until the last moment, the processor is executing instructions.
+It is constantly executing what is pointed at by the program counter, aka PC, and then updating the program counter to point to the next instruction.
+    - "A processor appears to operate according to a very simple instruction execution model, defined by its instruction set architecture."
+    - The described instruction set architecture is simple, but in reality, most instruction set architectures are extremely complex and have been designed to optimize the speed of program execution.
+    - The instruction set architecture can be found out based on the processor's microarchitecture.
+  - Examples of some instructions that the CPU may carry out:
+    - Load: Copy a byte or a word from main memory into a register, overwriting the previous contents of the register.
+    - Store: Copy a byte or a word from a register to a location in main memory, overwriting the previous contents of that location.
+    - Operate: Copy the contents of two registers to the ALU, perform an arithmetic operation on the two words, and store the result in a register, overwriting the previous contents of that register.
+    - Jump: Extract a word from the instruction itself and copy that word into the program counter (PC), overwriting the previous value of the PC.

+## Hardware Processes Behind the Scenes
+- Now, we'll describe what happens with our hardware as we run the hello program.
+  - Initially, the shell program executes its instructions and waits for us to type a command.
+  - As we type "./hello" at the keyboard, the shell program reads each character into a register and then stores it in memory.
+  - As we hit Enter, the shell knows we've finished typing the command.
+  - The shell then loads the executable hello file by executing a sequence of instructions that copies the code and data from the object file from disk to main memory.
+  - The data includes the string of characters “Greetings, universe\n” that will eventually be printed out.
+  - Using a technique called direct memory access (or DMA), the data goes directly from the disk to main memory without passing through the processor.
+    - Direct memory access (DMA) is a method that allows an input/output (I/O) device to send or receive data directly to or from the main memory, bypassing the CPU to speed up memory operations.
+  - Once the code and data from the hello object file are loaded into memory, the processor begins executing the machine-language instructions in the hello program's main routine.
+  - These instructions copy the bytes in the “Greetings, universe\n” string from memory to the register file, and from there to the display device where it's displayed on the screen.